vaniwiki/Index-Claude/M.md

 [[sb/7/5/12#purport|SB 7.5.12]]...

-* as bar to serving Lord,, SB Intro 39
+* as bar to serving Lord, SB Intro 39

 *→ See all 27 references in* [Monism](entries/monism.md)